JimInCA/leap-motion-robot-hands-free-control/README.md

 As a further note, I'm showing two XBee modules that will be used on the host side when in reality, you only NEED one.
 The second module will be used to monitor the serial data between the Redbot and the host computer.
 This makes debugging the software much easier and is well worth the cost of the additional module when you consider the time that will be saved.

+One thing that I need to inform you about is that Digi supplies a very good tool for configuring their devices called XCTU.
+This setup tool provides you with the ability to upgrade your XBee devices to the latest firmware.
+It also allows you to configure the devices to use a baud rate other than 9600bps which is their default value.
+I've reconfigured mine to use 115200bps which is what the firmware on for the Redbot and application is expecting.
+You will either need to reconfigure your xBee devices to use this baud rate or modify the supplied code to use 9600bps.

 ## **Software Requirements**

 There are multiple pieces of software that will need to be downloaded and installed.
 These include the following: